eugenegujing/eugenegujing/README.md

 ## About

-Hi, I'm Eugene Gu, a student at the University of California, Irvine pursuing a B.S. in Computer Science with a specialization in Intelligent Systems, along with a B.S. in Applied and Computational Mathematics with a concentration in Data Science.
+Hi, I'm Eugene Gu.
+I'm a student at the University of California, Irvine pursuing a B.S. in Computer Science with a specialization in Intelligent Systems, along with a B.S. in Applied and Computational Mathematics with a concentration in Data Science.

 I enjoy building practical systems across AI, full-stack development, data engineering, and cloud deployment.
-My recent work includes AI agent research, full-stack web applications, RNA-seq data pipelines, and mobile health machine learning projects.

 - Based in Irvine, CA
 - Native speaker of English and Mandarin